stebliankin/piston/training_example/README.md

 This module includes instructions on how to train a new PIsToN model on a set of protein complexes.

 ## 1. Data pre-processing
-Prior to model training, a set positive and negative interface maps has to be pre-processed.
+Prior to model training, a set of positive and negative interface maps has to be pre-processed.
 The first step includes generating acceptable and incorrect docking models from a list of native protein complexes.
-Next, the physico-chemical features of interfaces from each docking model has to be projected into 2D multi-channel images.
+Next, the physico-chemical features of interfaces from each docking model have to be projected into 2D multi-channel images.

 ### Dependencies
 A set of additional dependencies is required for docking and interface maps computation: